15 of the Best Views in San Luis Obispo

 2. Serenity Swing

 The Serenity Swing is nestled in the back of Poly Canyon Design Village.
-This unique area of the Cal Poly’s campus is filled with various structures built by architecture students.
+This unique area of the Cal Poly’s campus is filled with various structures built by architecture students, dubbed the “Architecture Graveyard.”
 Once you make it past the structures, you can find an enjoyable 2.5-mile hike to the swing.
 The views from the swing are expansive and one-of-a-kind.

 Hearst Castle is situated south of Big Sur and offers endless guided tours to choose from.
 You can experience W.R.
 Hearst’s world famous estate first-hand, including all the jaw-dropping views of the Central Coast.